Zymbit-Docs/docs/content/bootware-one-zero-general/_index.md

 ### [More information on Bootware 1.0 from zymbit.com](https://www.zymbit.com/bootware/)

-## Bootware 1.0 Full Guide Information
+## Bootware 1.0 User's Guide and Information